jncraton/operating-systems-cpsc4420/lectures/08-stacks.md

 - Actual parameter values are made available to the subroutine
 - Modification of values will not impact the caller
-- This may involved making a copy in memory
+- This may involve making a copy in memory

 ## Pass by Reference

 - Actual parameters are references to data from the caller
-- Modification of values will impact caller
+- Modification of values will impact the caller
 - Should not involve copying data

 ## C